techpmsap/S4HC_Powerweek_2018/Day2/Exercise_25/Exercise_25.md

 	| proxyHost | proxy-trial.od.sap.biz |
 	| proxyPort | 8080 |

 2. Save your Destination.
 	![](images/116.png)

 3. Go back to your java application you deployed earlier and select it to go to the details.

 4. Click the application url to launch the application.
 	![](images/117.png)

 1. Add **/businesspartners** to the end of the URL in the browser, your S/4HANA Cloud data should be displayed.
 	![](images/118.png)

 ## Summary
 This concludes the exercise.
-You have now learned you can use Cloud Foundry or Neo with the S/4HANA Cloud SDK.
+You have now learned you can use Cloud Foundry on Neo with the S/4HANA Cloud SDK.